Supply — advancing management of water distribution

 In Skanderborg municipality, just adjacent to Aarhus, similar works have been undertaken to improve supply.

 Here, the adoption of DMAs and smart technologies across the supply network has brought about flexibility and new options, and improved asset management.
 It’s also much more sustainable; enabling energy efficiency advances which are critical considering the significant amounts of energy required to produce and supply water.
+“As early as 2015 we realized that consumption data can be used for much more than smooth billing”.

 “We did a pilot project called Smart Water City with Kamstrup, EnviDan and DHI aiming to use hour-by-hour consumption data to project future consumption and control pump operations.
 The pilot alone saved 15% energy the first year we introduced DMAs in a limited area, and a further 10% the next year on all our water works combined.
 And we reached as low as 6% water loss.
 With that number comes much faster detection of leakages, fewer man hours spent and better asset management.”